YueyueZhu/HGM/README.md

     + downloading training dataset and move it into `./data/TrainDataset/`, which can be found in this [Google Drive Link (399.5MB)](https://drive.google.com/file/d/13Zij1HbKTn9PKTW9bM19_fXtfQKWdCtD/view?usp=sharing).
 It contains two sub-datasets: Kvasir-SEG (900 train samples) and CVC-ClinicDB (550 train samples).

-    + downloading version 1 pretrained weights and move it into `./best_parameter_BiMamTrans.pth`, which can be found in this [Google Drive Link (101.3MB)](https://drive.google.com/file/d/13Zij1HbKTn9PKTW9bM19_fXtfQKWdCtD/view?usp=sharing).

-    + downloading version 2 pretrained weights and move it into `./best_parameter_BiMamTransV2.pth`, which can be found in this [Google Drive Link (102MB)](https://drive.google.com/file/d/17WAvw_hoXfPZsE7KlKOkFcu2jWuW7L5p/view?usp=sharing).
+    + downloading pretrained weights and move it into `./best_parameter_HGM.pth`, which can be found in this [Google Drive Link (101.9MB)](https://drive.google.com/file/d/137eXPBS88xvFcvRqs-GQMNSnBjOBuA7O/view?usp=drive_link).

 3. Training Configuration:

     + Assigning your costumed path, like `--train_save`, `--train_path`, `--train_save`, and `--results_save_place` in `MyTrain.py`.